 Silver didn’t just “do well” in 2025 — it rewrote the playbook.

-The metal opened the year at $28.92 and has climbed to roughly $64 per ounce as of December 16, 2025, a gain of about 120% year-to-date.
-That move shattered a decade-long ceiling above $30 and left most institutional forecasts in the dust.
+The metal opened the year at $28.92 and ended just below $72 per ounce, marking an annual gain of approximately 144% — silver’s sharpest calendar-year advance since 1979.
+That move shattered a decade-long ceiling near $30 and left most institutional forecasts far behind.

 What fueled the historic rise?

-- Explosive industrial demand from solar, EVs, AI-driven data centers, and advanced electronics.
+- Strong industrial demand from solar, EVs, AI-driven data centers, and advanced electronics — even as silver consumption per unit declined slightly due to thrifting

-- Growing recognition of silver as both an inflation hedge and a strategic industrial metal.
+- Growing recognition of silver as both an inflation hedge and a strategic industrial metal — a narrative that accelerated as real interest rates fell and dollar confidence weakened

 Silver Price Predictions for 2026